 Customers pay for stormwater based on the size of their property that is impermeable and, for businesses, the number of catch basins they use.
 Click here for more information about stormwater and catch basin rates.

 GAUD charges most residential customers with a single-family home a flat rate for stormwater handling of $8.30 per month.
-This is one Equivalent Rate Unit (ERU).
-Other residential rates are all based on this:
+This is one ERU (Equivalent Residential Unit,

 - Each multi-family unit or mobile home pays for .5 ERU ($4.15) monthly.